 Indulge in a rich, moist chocolate rum cake infused with spiced rum and layers of dark chocolate ganache buttercream frosting.
 Chocolate layer cake is the perfect chocolate lover's recipe for a Valentine's Day dessert or birthday cake.

-- Dark Bittersweet Chocolate of 70% cocoa creates a luxurious chocolate ganache frosting.
+- 65-70% cocoa creates a luxurious chocolate ganache frosting.

 How to Make Frosted Chocolate Rum Cake